hannobraun/playground/2025-08-02_monobloc/README.md

 1 2 3 => a ...
 # Undefined behavior.
 Do you expect to bind `a` to `1`?
 What if more values
 # were added to the stack earlier?
 And we know nothing about what the caller of
-# the current function might have put there.
+# the current function might have placed there.
 ```

 ### Pattern Matching